Data Stewards Have The Worst Seat At The Table

 Let’s take a look at salary and career reviews from Glassdoor.

-Here, we see data steward salaries are lower compared to other members of the data team, reflecting this changing state of affairs and ambiguity around their role in this modern data organization.
+Here, we see the salary of a data steward is $73,000, lower compared to other members of the data team, reflecting this changing state of affairs and ambiguity around their role in this modern data organization.

 Glassdoor also tracks thousands of career reviews rating work/life balance, compensation/benefits, and career opportunities on a 0 to 5 star scale.
 Data stewards rank themselves just about average on work life balance compared to other members of the data team, but dead last on compensation and career opportunities.